MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/end-user-purchase-experience.md

     :::image type="content" source="~/assets/images/saas-offer/buysubscriptionplan.png" alt-text="Screenshot shows buying the subscription for the selected app.":::

-1. Select your country/region to see subscription plans for your location.
+Select your country or region to see subscription plans for your location.

 1. In the **Choose a subscription plan** dialog, choose the plan you want and select **Checkout**.
 (Note: Private plans are visible only to users in orgs you're providing the offer to.
 These plans are indicated with a **Special offer** :::image type="icon" source="~/assets/icons/special-icon.png"::: icon.)